Linear Panel Regressions with Two-Way Unobserved Heterogeneity: Asymptotic results for the least squares estimator

 Here, $R=R_{NT}$ is the number of factors that is chosen in the computation of the least-squares estimator $ \widehat \beta_{\, \rm LS}$ in \eqref{est:bai}.
 We require $R_{NT} \rightarrow \infty$ as $N,T \rightarrow \infty$ to obtain consistency of $\widehat \beta_{\, \rm LS}$.

-Lemma~\ref{lemma:SG} below justifies Assumption~\ref{ass:SVD} for our main case of interest $\Gamma_{it} = \fct(\alpha_i,\gamma_t)$, and we therefore postpone the discussion of that assumption until that we discuss that lemma.
-The Assumptions~\ref{ass:SN}-\ref{ass:NC} are very similar to the assumptions used in \cite{Bai2009} and \cite{MoonWeidner2015} to show consistency of $ \widehat \beta_{\, \rm LS}$,\footnote{Compared to the assumptions imposed in the consistency Theorem 4.1 of \cite{MoonWeidner2015}, the only two differences are that we allow for $R_{NT}$ to grow asymptotically, and that Assumption~\ref{ass:SN}(i) requires a bound on the Frobenius norm $\|X_k\|_F := \left( \sum_{i=1}^N \sum_{t=1}^T X_{it,k}^2 \right)^2$ instead of a bound on the spectral norm $\|X_k\|$.
-Since $\|X_k\| \leq \|X_k\|_F$, our assumption here is technically stronger, but in practice, one will almost certainly justify any bound on $\|X_k\|$ by computing $\|X_k\|_F$ anyway. } and the following discussion of those assumptions will, accordingly, be brief.
+Lemma~\ref{lemma:SG} below justifies Assumption~\ref{ass:SVD} for our main case of interest $\Gamma_{it} = \fct(\alpha_i,\gamma_t)$, and we therefore postpone the discussion of that assumption until we discuss that lemma.
+Assumptions~\ref{ass:SN}-\ref{ass:NC} are very similar to the assumptions used in \cite{Bai2009} and \cite{MoonWeidner2015} to show consistency of $ \widehat \beta_{\, \rm LS}$,\footnote{Compared to the assumptions imposed in the consistency Theorem 4.1 of \cite{MoonWeidner2015}, the only two differences are that we allow for $R_{NT}$ to grow asymptotically, and that Assumption~\ref{ass:SN}(i) requires a bound on the Frobenius norm $\|X_k\|_F := \left( \sum_{i=1}^N \sum_{t=1}^T X_{it,k}^2 \right)^2$ instead of a bound on the spectral norm $\|X_k\|$.
+Since $\|X_k\| \leq \|X_k\|_F$, our assumption here is technically stronger, but in practice, one likely will justify any bound on $\|X_k\|$ using the inequality $\|X_k\| \leq \|X_k\|_F$ anyway. } and the following discussion of those assumptions will, accordingly, be brief.

 Assumption~\ref{ass:SN}(i) follows from Markov's inequality as long as the second moment of $X_{it,k}$ is uniformly bounded.
 Assumption~\ref{ass:SN}(ii) follows, for example, from the inequality in \cite{Latala2006} if $\varepsilon_{it}$ has mean zero, uniformly bounded fourth moment, and is independent across $i$ and $t$.
 However, the assumption still holds if $\varepsilon_{it}$ is weakly correlated across $i$ and over $t$, see \cite{MoonWeidner2015}.
-Assumption~\ref{ass:EX} is satisfies as long as $X_{it} \varepsilon_{it}$ has zero mean, uniformly bounded second moment, and is weakly correlated across $i$ and over $t$.
+Assumption~\ref{ass:EX} is satisfied as long as $X_{it} \varepsilon_{it}$ has zero mean, uniformly bounded second moment, and is weakly correlated across $i$ and over $t$.